 4. Photographing Landscapes

-Unfortunately, those narrow apertures reduce the light coming in, which means of course that we either need to reduce the shutter speed or increase the ISO in order to get the right exposure for the shot.
+Unfortunately, those narrow apertures reduce the light coming in, which means of course that we either need to reduce the shutter speed or increase the ISO to get the right exposure for the shot.

 Since increasing the ISO will introduce noise to the image, our only option is to reduce the shutter speed, which, (you’ve guessed it!), means we’re going to need to set the camera on a tripod to avoid handshake.
 As a guideline, anything under 1/60th of second shutter speed is inadvisable for handheld photography.

-5. For Any Video Work
+5. Any Video Work

 Ok, so I know I said this was a photography post, and I don’t do very much video, but from time to time I need to do a piece to video, and since pretty much every camera these days comes with video functionality, it’s worth mentioning.
 The video looks a million times better when shot on a tripod.
 Wobbly hand-held video screams amateur – stabilizing your video with a tripod will instantly make it look more professional.

 I don’t do a great many time lapses, but when I do, I do them on a tripod.
 A time-lapse, in case you’re not aware, is a sequence of images shot a certain number of seconds apart, and then turned into a video which speeds up the action.
 The frames must be aligned, so a tripod is essential to time-lapse photography.

 7. To Make You Think About The Framing of Your Shot